RahmanianSam/RahmanianSam/README.md

 <p align="left">
 💻 I specialize in scientific software engineering, computational modeling, and algorithm optimization.<br>
 ✨ I thrive on building high-performance software that bridges science and engineering with elegant code.<br>
-📚 Background in Electrochemical and Petroleum Engineering with hands-on experience in C++, Python, and parallel computing.<br>
+📚 Background in Electrochemical and Petroleum/Chemical Engineering with solid experience in C++, Python, and parallel computing.<br>
-🎯 My goal?
-To continue creating scalable simulation tools that solve real-world scientific problems.
+🎯 Goals: To continue creating scalable simulation tools that solve real-world scientific problems.
 </p>

 ###